ChrisQuickfall/Weekly-Lesson-Creation-Automation/README.md

  - An installation of R
  - An xlsx timetable with four columns: week, day, period, and lesson.
 Each row of the timetable should correspond to one lesson.
  - A pptx lesson template.
- - A file structure where archived lessons can be placed.
-Examples of a timetable file, lesson template, and file structure are all included in the repository.
+Examples of a timetable file and lesson template are included in the repository.